-I’d been kind of down on coconut flour pancakes in the five years that we’ve dabbled in grain-free living.
+I’d been kind of down on coconut flour (use the code STEWARDSHIP for 10% off at that site!) pancakes in the five years that we’ve dabbled in grain-free living.

 It seemed that the ones I tried that were “just pancakes” using coconut flour, whether they were from a Paleo blog or not, were pretty much “just boring.”

 I stuck with my favorite orange vegetable-rich grain-free pancakes as our standby and mixed it up sometimes with the famous banana Paleo pancakes from time to time.
 Both grain-free pancake recipes use coconut flour, optionally, but it’s not the centerpiece at all, just a supporting player.

 This post is sponsored by Plan to Eat, as is my summertime “big breakfast” meal planning!

 This spring as we were easing off the Whole30, however, I wanted to celebrate Easter with something fun.

 We didn’t want to jump into any new food groups very quickly for my husband, because we wanted to watch and learn one food at a time so that the “elimination diet” aspect of the Whole30 was made worthwhile.

 When my kids put in a special request for blueberry pancakes for Easter Saturday morning, I knew that would be perfect – I could stick with grain-free, dairy-free, sugar-free and only amend the Whole30 protocol by making the actual pancakes (which aren’t allowed on the Whole30 simply because there’s a “no baking” rule to help break people of their cravings).